 Today, Charles can confidently rebuild an engine or do a frame-off restoration.
 He has rebuilt quite a few micro sprint engines, and has designed and built a few products for those engines over the years.
 In 2018, he started Aman Motorsports, making fabricated oil pans for micro sprints, as well as a few engine rebuilds and custom headers every year.

-Sounds weird, I know, but failing at owning my own construction business was probably one of the more important achievements.
-Failing with CJ’s Remodeling allowed me to be extremely successful with Aman Motorsports.
+"Sounds weird, I know, but failing at owning my own construction business was probably one of the more important achievements.
+Failing with CJ’s Remodeling allowed me to be extremely successful with Aman Motorsports."

-To be honest, I don’t remember a whole lot of my finishes.
+"To be honest, I don’t remember a whole lot of my finishes.
 But what I do remember from seven seasons are the great times and memories with friends/family that I made.
 Like the time we hid out in the trailer waiting for the downpour to stop so we could hop in the truck.
 Or the time it poured for an hour while we sat in the pits in our vehicles, never even unloading our car, then spending the next two hours trying to get out of the mud pit, and ending up getting pulled out of the pits onto the road by the track’s tractor.
-They cancelled our class for that night.
+They canceled our class for that night.
 I never won a feature or even a heat race.
 Came close a few times, but never did win.
-Even so, I made a lot of memories with a lot of people.
+Even so, I made a lot of memories with a lot of people."

-I’ve done quite a few PRI & Speedway Motors tech videos.
-The videos are doing better now than ever, too, as I’ve gotten an increasing amount of people ask, “Are you the Charles from all those tech videos on Speedway Motors?” when I answer calls here at EMi.
-Yep, that’s me!
+Charles has done quite a few PRI & Speedway Motors tech videos.
+The videos are doing better now than ever, too, as an increasing amount of people ask him, “Are you the Charles from all those tech videos on Speedway Motors?” when he answers calls here at EMi he's proud to say, "Yep, that’s me!"

 Choosing the right suspension products when building your street rod or custom car.
 A step by step on how to determine which parts are needed for installation, how to calculate the spring rate and other helpful tips along the way.